14 Day Group Tour

 Overnight: Boumalne Dades

-Accommodations: Kasbah Tizzarouine (or similar)
+Accommodations: Chez Ichou (or similar)

 This morning after breakfast, you’ll make the short drive to the “next valley over” to the heart of the Valley of Roses.
 On the way, you can visit a local market and then go to the home of a local family where you can help to prepare lunch (or just relax) and then join the family for a traditional couscous lunch.
 After lunch (and a little relaxation), you can explore a little more of the Valley either by car or by foot before heading back to your hotel in time for dinner.